THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

-Last night I took a good hard look at what we expect we will need to get based on a rough idea of where we are traveling.
+Last night I took a good hard look at what we expect we will need to get based on where we are traveling.
 The CDC breaks their recommendations down to “all travelers”, “most travelers”, and “some travelers”.
 “All travelers” means that you should have these vaccines for any travel you are doing and may be required for visiting countries.
 “Most travelers” means there is a risk in the country and you should protect against it.
-“Some travelers” means that is you are visiting rural situations or doing certain activities (eating local food in small villages or hiking where you may come in contact with wild animals.
+“Some travelers” means that if you are visiting rural situations or doing certain activities you are at greater risk.
+Those activities may include eating local food in small villages or hiking where you may come in contact with wild animals.

-MMR (measles-mumps-rubella) – This is a standard vaccine administered here in the US.
-We have to track down our vaccine records, but are fairly certain we are covered here.
+- MMR (measles-mumps-rubella) – This is a standard vaccine administered here in the US.
+We have to track down our vaccine records but are fairly certain we are covered here.

-Hepatitis A – Transmitted through food and water contamination, Hep A is a concern in under developed countries without running water and sanitation systems.
+- Hepatitis A – Transmitted through food and water contamination, Hep A is a concern in underdeveloped countries without running water and sanitation systems.
 This vaccine requires two doses, at least 6 months apart, so we got our first dose yesterday and will get the second dose sometime after January.

 - Hepatitis B – Transmitted through sexual contact, contaminated needles, and blood products, Hep B is a concern particularly if we need to have medical procedures done in foreign countries that aren’t as medically developed as the US.
 Our doctor wanted to see if we had had this vaccine already before administering it to us.

-Typhoid – Transmitted through contaminated food and water, the CDC recommends this vaccine for anyone visiting rural areas and adventurous eaters (that’s us!).
+- Typhoid – Transmitted through contaminated food and water, the CDC recommends this vaccine for anyone visiting rural areas and adventurous eaters (that’s us!).

-Japanese Encephelitis – JE is a mosquito transmitted disease found in Asian and Pacific countries.
+- Japanese Encephelitis – JE is a mosquito-transmitted disease found in Asian and Pacific countries.
 Some countries we plan on traveling to where a risk exists are Australia, India, Indonesia, Malaysia, and Thailand.
 Since these countries are halfway across the world and it will likely be a while before we get there, we will consider the life span of the vaccine and the need for yearly boosters before we get it.

-Polio – As of right now we are not planning on getting the Polio vaccine for two reasons; we’ve probably already had it and it is recommended for people providing medical aid in rural countries.
+- Polio – As of right now we are not planning on getting the Polio vaccine for two reasons; we’ve probably already had it and it is recommended for people providing medical aid in rural countries.
 According to the CDC, there are only 3 countries that are not polio-free in the world; Afghanistan, Nigeria, and Pakistan.
 As with any vaccines though, until the disease is completely eradicated, there is always a chance of getting it.

-**Update** After researching what was needed at the CDC website, I created a handy spreadsheet which shows the recommended vaccines for common cruising areas, according to the CDC.
+The CDC provides Vaccine Information Sheets about all of these vaccines.
+After I researched what was needed at the CDC website, I created a handy spreadsheet.
+This spreadsheet shows the recommended vaccines for common cruising areas, according to the CDC.
 View it here.